kuchinsk1y/Jewelry-Store/README.md

 1. Home Page (index.html)
 Header: Includes a burger menu for responsive mobile navigation.
 Featured Section: Displays featured jewelry items or offers.
-Modal Window: Implemented using Bootstrap to display pop-up content (e.g., product details, signup form).
+Modal Window: Implemented using Bootstrap to display pop-up content (signup form).

 2. Catalog Page (catalog.html)
 Filters: Includes filters for product categories like price, type, and material.
 These are static for now and will require JavaScript for full functionality.